mlnoga/nightlight/README.md

 * Does not support full plate solving
 * Does not support planetary disc alignment without stars in the picture, for planetary imaging
 * Requires a CPU capable of AVX2 processing (Intel or AMD).
 ARM for RasPi currently not supported

-## Build instructions

-Linux and Mac already have a proper shell.
-On Windows, installing [Msys2](https://www.msys2.org/) is recommended to give you that.
-Msys2 currently needs a small [workaround](https://gist.github.com/k-takata/9b8d143f0f3fef5abdab) for the shell to run quickly.
-While symbolic links are not required for Nightlight, they are convenient to link into your camera capture folders.
-They can be enabled for Msys2 under Windows with this [settings change](https://superuser.com/a/1400340).

-If you haven't done so already, install golang via your operating system package manager, or from the [golang repository](https://golang.org/doc/install]).

-Then run `go get -u github.com/mlnoga/nightlight`, and Nightlight will be ready for your use in `$GOPATH/bin/nightlight`.

 ## Usage via Makefile